Consumer edition active

 • Blood tests and tests of other fluids can be done to detect the infection in the fetus, newborn, or mother.

-• The infection may cause death in some children and long-term neurologic problems in others.
+• The infection may be fatal in some children and cause long-term neurologic problems in others.

-• Pregnant women should avoid cat litter and should thoroughly cook meat before eating it.
+• Pregnant people should avoid cat litter and should thoroughly cook meat before eating it.

 (See also Overview of Infections in Newborns and Toxoplasmosis in adults.)

-Women who were infected before pregnancy typically do not pass the parasite on to their fetus unless their immune system has been weakened (for example, by HIV infection), reactivating the infection.
+The parasite that causes toxoplasmosis can remain dormant (inactive) in various tissues for life.
+People who were infected before pregnancy typically do not pass the parasite on to their fetus unless their immune system has been weakened (for example, by HIV infection), and the dormant parasite reactivates (becomes active).

 Infection in the fetus is more severe if the fetus is infected earlier in pregnancy.